Armaklan/jdRoll/README.md

 Requirment
 ----------

-- PHP 5.3 with Openssl module
+- PHP 5.4 with Openssl module
 - Mysql database
-- Node and bower (for dependencies management)
+- Node

 In Windows Environment, we recommend to use Git Bash to launch sh script.